ant-design/ant-design/docs/react/faq.en-US.md

 There is currently no plan to add support for Sass/Stylus(etc.) style files, but using tools on Google you can easily convert the provided Less files to your desired style format.

+## Is there a difference between undefined and null in the controlled components of antd?

+**Yes. antd convention: undefined is a sign for uncontrolled, while null is an explicit empty value of controlled.**

+As input element, React treats both undefined and null as signs of uncontrolled.
+For React, the empty value of controlled components should be an empty string, that is, `value={''}`.
+Therefore, when the value is converted from a valid value to undefined or null, the component is no longer controlled, which causes some unexpected situations.
+For example: "I'm using a controlled component.
+Why is the value submitted by the form is different from the value displayed?"

+In antd, undefined is treated as a sign for uncontrolled, and null is used as an explicit empty value of controlled components.
+In antd, `''` and `0` (`string | number`) can be assigned to the value as a acceptable value, so antd agrees that null is controlled.
+If you need a component controlled with the value valid, just set the value as null.

+Note: For options in `Select-like` components, it is recommended not to use undefined and null as value in options.
+Please use `string | number` as a valid value in option.

 ## `Select Dropdown DatePicker TimePicker Popover Popconfirm` disappears when I click another popup component inside it.
 How do I resolve this?

 This is an old bug that has been fixed since `v3.11.x`.
 If you're using an older version, you can use `<Select getPopupContainer={trigger => trigger.parentElement}>` to render a component inside Popover.
 (Or other `getXxxxContainer` props)